COP27: Prioritise climate or face catastrophe - UN chief

 - Published

-Unless countries re-prioritise climate change the world faces catastrophe, the UN chief tells BBC News.
+Unless countries re-prioritise climate change the world faces catastrophe, the UN chief has told BBC News.

 Secretary General António Guterres is talking to BBC Climate Editor Justin Rowlatt in New York.

-"There has been a tendency to put climate change on the back burner," Guterres said.
+"There has been a tendency to put climate change on the back burner," Mr Guterres said.
 "If we are not able to reverse the present trend, we will be doomed."

-It comes two weeks before nations meet in Egypt for major climate conference COP27 to discuss progress in tackling climate change.
+Representatives will gather for COP27 to discuss progress in tackling climate change.

+Mr Guterres said that current global problems such as inflation, Russia's invasion of Ukraine and the high prices of energy and food were distracting governments.

+"Bring back climate change to the centre of the international debate," he urged.

+He also called on the US and China to work together at the conference, saying the world relies on their leadership.
+In August, China said it was ending co-operation with the US on climate change after a leading US politician visited Taiwan.

+"This is the defining issue of our time, nobody has the right to sacrifice international action on climate change for any reason," he warned.

-A report published on Wednesday warned that in 2021 there were more greenhouse gases warming our atmosphere than ever.
+The interview comes as a report warned that in 2021 there were more greenhouse gases warming our atmosphere than ever.

-Atmospheric levels of the three main greenhouse gases - carbon dioxide, methane and nitrous oxide - reached record highs in 2021, the World Metereological Organization (WMO) report found.
+Atmospheric levels of the three main greenhouse gases - carbon dioxide, methane and nitrous oxide - reached record highs in 2021, the World Meteorological Organization (WMO) report found.

-It also said concentrations of the powerful gas methane jumped by the highest amount in 40 years, mystififying experts.
+It also said concentrations of the powerful gas methane jumped by the highest amount in 40 years, mystifying experts.

 "We are heading in the wrong direction," said WMO Secretary-General Prof. Petteri Taalas.